 If Siteground didn’t automatically install it for you(they usually do), It’s as simple as just pushing a button!

 Once you’re signed in to your Siteground Dashboard, mouse over to where it says “My Accounts”.
 After you’re in the “My Accounts” Tab, Click on “Go to cPanel”.
 Once you’re in the cPanel, Scroll down to “WordPress Tools”

 Once you’ve clicked on WordPress Tools, click install and follow the prompts to get WordPress installed on your new website.

-Choose your Protocol(choose “http://www.” unless you have SSL – you’d know if you did!) leave “In Directory” Blank, name your blog and make sure to write down your Username and Password because you’ll use this every time you login!
+Choose your Protocol, leave “In Directory” Blank, name your blog and make sure to write down your Username and Password because you’ll use this every time you log in.

-Once installation is complete, you’ll see a success page with your admin URL, and you should also get an email!
+Once the installation is complete, you’ll see a success page with your admin URL, and you should also get an email.
 In the future, you will be able to access your website dashboard by going to “www. yourblog .com/wp-admin” OR “www. yourblog .com/admin”

 4: PICK AND CUSTOMIZE A THEME

-Once you are all setup and logged in to your brand new WordPress website, you’re going to want to pick a theme for it.
-The theme that comes pre-installed is pretty bland and I’m sure you’ll want to jazz it up a bit!
+Once you are all set up and logged in to your brand new WordPress website, you may want to choose a new theme for it.
+It will come with a theme pre-installed that is nice and minimal looking, but you have endless free choices to pick from if you want.